SVD-LLM: Truncation-aware Singular Value Decomposition for Large Language Model Compression: Related Work

-\textbf{SVD for LLM Compression:} Singular Value Decomposition (SVD) is a widely used technique to reduce matrix size by approximating a matrix with two smaller low-ranking matrices~\citep{GOLUB1987317}.
-In the context of LLM compression, only a few SVD-based LLM compression methods have been proposed.
-Specifically, vanilla SVD only focuses on the compression of the original weight matrix without considering the importance of the parameters, potentially giving a larger compression error.
-To address this problem, \citep{DBLP:conf/iclr/HsuHCLSJ22} propose FWSVD, which introduces Fisher information to weigh the importance of parameters.
-However, FWSVD requires a complex gradient calculation that demands substantial resources for LLM compression.
-Another problem of vanilla SVD is the distribution of activation can affect the compression error.
-To address this issue, \citep{DBLP:journals/corr/abs-2312-05821} propose ASVD, which scales the weight matrix by a diagonal matrix that represents the impact of input channels on the weights.
+\textbf{SVD for Language Model Compression:} Singular Value Decomposition (SVD) is a widely used low-rank approximation technique to reduce matrix size by approximating a matrix with two smaller low-ranking matrices~\citep{GOLUB1987317}.
+Given that, SVD is commonly used for model compression.
+For instance, DRONE~\citep{DBLP:conf/nips/ChenYDH21} achieves optimal SVD compression for small language models such as BERT.
+However, during SVD compression, DRONE caches all the input activations, making it challenging for LLM compression due to excessive memory usage.
+For LLMs, directly applying SVD on the weight matrix without considering the importance of the weights leads to a large compression loss.
+To address this issue, \citet{DBLP:conf/iclr/HsuHCLSJ22} propose FWSVD, which introduces Fisher information to weigh the importance of parameters.
+However, FWSVD requires a complex gradient calculation that demands substantial computing and memory resources for LLM compression.
+Another issue of directly applying SVD is that the distribution of activation can affect the compression loss.
+To address it, \citet{DBLP:journals/corr/abs-2312-05821} propose ASVD, which scales the weight matrix by a diagonal matrix that normalizes the impact of input channels on the weights.
 However, both FWSVD and ASVD do not establish a direct relationship between singular values and compression loss.
-As a result, truncating the smaller singular values may lead to higher compression loss.
-Moreover, as the compression ratio increases, it is necessary to update the compressed weights due to truncating a great number of singular values.
-However, existing methods have no design for this update and thus incur severe accuracy degradation under high compression ratios.
+As a consequence, truncating the smaller singular values may lead to higher compression loss.
+Moreover, as compression ratio increases, it becomes necessary to update the compressed weights for accuracy recovery.
+However, both FWSVD and ASVD do not take it into consideration, and thus incur severe accuracy degradation under high compression ratios.